List of IIHF World Rankings: Women's

 Only six nations have achieved a top ten ranking every time between 2003–2022.
 These nations are (in order of average ranking): Canada, the United States, Finland, Sweden, Russia, and Switzerland.
-An additional ten nations, Germany (twenty-one times), Japan (twenty times), Czech Republic (twelve times), Kazakhstan (ten times), China (nine times), Slovakia (five times), France (three times), Denmark (three times), Norway (twice), Austria (twice), and Hungary (once) have been in the top ten at least once.
+An additional ten nations, Germany (twenty-two times), Japan (twenty-one times), Czech Republic (thirteen times), Kazakhstan (ten times), China (nine times), Slovakia (five times), France (three times), Denmark (three times), Norway (twice), Austria (twice), and Hungary (twice) have been in the top ten at least once.

-As of 2022, only two countries have accomplished a first-place ranking: Canada twelve times and the United States ten times.
+As of 2022, only two countries have accomplished a first-place ranking: Canada thirteen times and the United States ten times.
 Canada, Finland and the United States are the only nations to have achieved a top-four ranking every time, with Canada and the United States never falling below a top-two ranking.

 In December 2017, six Russian women hockey players were found to have committed doping violations at the 2014 Winter Olympics.
 The IOC disqualified the Russian team from the 2014 hockey tournament and the IIHF was requested to modify the results accordingly.
 The information in this historical section does not reflect any changes that the IIHF may make in the record.